michabirklbauer/instagram_json_viewer/README.md

 ## Manually setting Profile Pictures

-If you run into any http errors of kind 429 - meaning the Instagram API denied your request - you can manually set profile pictures in the folder `chat/icons` by creating a \*.jpg file with the name of the corresponding user.
+If you run into any http errors of kind 429 (not displayed past version v2020.12.23) - meaning the Instagram API denied your request - or simply if your chats all show the default profile picture, you can manually set profile pictures in the folder `chat/icons` by creating a \*.jpg file with the name of the corresponding user.
 The picture should roughly resemble the dimensions of a real Instagram profile picture to ensure the generated html still looks nice!

 ## Advanced Usage